DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

 - Number of orders: the number of orders to be viewed in the graph and list.

-- To date: the Number of orders that meets the filter criteria, and whose date (of the strategy order) is prior to the To date, is displayed.
+- To date: the number of orders that meet the filter criteria, which date (of the strategy order) is prior to the to date, is displayed.

 - Chart icon: shows / hides the chart that displays the evolution of divergence and invested capital over time (described below).